 Matthew has experience in the areas of child, adolescent, adult, and family development.
 Some of the areas for specialty include depression, anxiety, behavioral issues/concerns, substance misuse and abuse, relationship issues, eating disorders and disordered eating patterns.

-Matthew has been a highly sought-after instructor/speaker at the post- secondary and community level.
-Participants and audience members continually provide praise and positive feedback for his teaching/speaking style.
+Matthew has been a highly sought-after motivational speaker at the conferences throughout the Province.
+Participants and audience members continually provide praise and positive feedback for his speaking style.

 Working toward a cohesive and high performance environment is key to success in any team.
 This team may be a hockey or volleyball team or a team of employees seeking higher performance for themselves and one another.
 The key is understanding dynamics from a science-based approach to motivational environment.
-Having prepared coaches, teams, and athletes at all levels indicates a comprehensive understanding for the developmental needs of the athletes, coach demands and pressures, team culture construction, and the performance expectations for the team within the organization.
-A blend of training in multiple facets of performance psychology ideally place Matthew in a position to support how you want to structure your team, establish the best environment possible for your athletes, and meet the goals set out by the sport organization.
+Having prepared coaches, teams, and athletes at all levels requires a comprehensive understanding for the developmental needs of the athletes, coach demands and pressures, team culture construction, and the performance expectations for the team.
+A blend of training in multiple facets of performance psychology ideally places Matthew in a position to support how you want to structure your team, establish the best environment possible for your athletes, and meet the goals set out by the sport organization.

 Matthew has held multiple roles in the field of human performance.
-Striking a balance between the demands of the current situation and a full understanding for how the situation is being viewed is key to success.
-Matthew has worked with athletic populations, eating disorder and disordered eating, workplace performance, along with mental health and performance challenges such as anxiety and depression.
-Matthew’s interests are in working with individuals to reach a healthy and performance mindset they can be proud and exited about.
+Roles such as post-secondary faculty, head coach in sport, member of an integrated performance team (i.e. Canada Games), or one-on-one psychology professional, striking a balance between the demands of a current situation and a full understanding for how the situation is being viewed is key to success.
+Matthew has worked with high performance athletic populations, persons experiencing eating disorder and disordered eating issues, workplace performance, along with mental health and performance challenges such as anxiety and depression.
+Matthew’s interests are in working with individuals and teams to reach a healthy and performance mindset.